maxterjy/android-home-test/README.md

 And below is my result.

 I have built an Android application, that:
-* Fetch and display json data on the link that you give.
+* Fetch and display json data on the [link](https://raw.githubusercontent.com/tikivn/android-home-test/v2/keywords.json) that you give.
-* The home screen can update together with the changes of below data:
+* Home screen can update together with the changes of below data:
 * * https://raw.githubusercontent.com/tikivn/android-home-test/v2/keywords.json
 * * https://github.com/maxterjy/android-home-test/tree/master/online-data
 * In hotkey features, if the keyword is more than one word, then display in two lines.
 These two lines should have minimum difference in length.